fbpx

 Seynabou Seck

-Gender expert - Senegal
+Expert in Gender and child participation - Senegal

 Seynabou Seck holds a Master's degree in Business Administration as well as a Master's degree in Project Management.
 She has also obtained a diploma in social work and has already worked with national and international organisations in Senegal.